edmundxcvi/PCycler/README.md

 ## License
 This project is licenced under the GNU General Public License, see [LICENSE](LICENSE) for more details.

-## Authors
-Edmund Little

 ## Acknowledgements
-This function is a practical implementation of:

-Phase Cycling in Electron Spin Echo Envelope Modulation, _S.
+This function is a practical implementation of Phase Cycling in Electron Spin Echo Envelope Modulation, _S.
 Stoll and B. Kasumaj_, Appl.
 Magn.
 Reson. (__2008__) 35, 15-32

+## Authors
+Edmund Little
 Copyright (c) 2019: Edmund Little